 See Related: Extinction vs. Threatened vs. Extinct Species

-Government conservation efforts and non-profit organizations alike are being used to help preserve the brown kiwi for the future.
+Government conservation efforts and non-profit organizations alike are being used to help preserve the kiwi for the future.
 Control and culling of predators are naturally central to most of these efforts.

 See Related: Fascinating facts About Conservation